-Associate Professor of Violin
+Professor of Violin

-In 2002, Huebl founded the Blakemore Trio with cellist Felix Wang and pianist Amy Dorfman.
+Since her appearance as soloist with the Detroit Symphony at the age of 17, Huebl has performed throughout the United States, as well as in Argentina, Canada and Europe.
+She is active as a recitalist and chamber musician, and is invited to perform on series and festivals throughout the country.
+She is a founding member of The Blakemore Trio with cellist Felix Wang and pianist Amy Dorfman.
 Engagements have taken the trio to chamber series across the country, including a New York debut concert at Merkin Hall in 2010.
-The trio recently released its first recording of trios by Beethoven and Ravel on the Blue Griffin label.
-American Record Guide gave special note to the Ravel recording as "Impressionism at its best.”
-The trio is now celebrating the 2013 release of Gates of Silence, by Susan Botti, on the Albany label.
+The trio released its first recording of trios by Beethoven and Ravel on the Blue Griffin label.
+American Record Guide gave special note to the Ravel recording as "Impressionism at its best."
+Other recordings include the complete chamber works by Adam Schoenberg, also on Blue Griffin, and Susan Botti's Gates of Silence on the Albany label.

-Huebl received her DMA from the University of Michigan and Bachelor and Masters of Music from the Cleveland Institute of Music.
+Huebl received her D.M.A. from the University of Michigan and Bachelor and Masters of Music from the Cleveland Institute of Music.
 Her primary teachers include Andres Cardenes, Paul Kantor and Donald Weilerstein.